Gabriel Moreno Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres have the 13th-ranked team ERA among all league pitching staffs (4.14).
+- The Padres have a 4.14 team ERA that ranks 14th among all league pitching staffs.

-- Padres pitchers combine to surrender 21 total home runs at a rate of 1.1 per game (to rank 17th in the league).
+- The Padres rank 14th in baseball in home runs allowed (21 total, 1.1 per game).

-- Wacha gets the start for the Padres, his fourth of the season.
-He is 2-1 with a 6.06 ERA and 15 strikeouts through 16 1/3 innings pitched.
+- Lugo makes the start for the Padres, his fourth of the season.
+He is 2-0 with a 2.70 ERA and 17 strikeouts in 16 2/3 innings pitched.

-- In his most recent outing on Saturday against the Milwaukee Brewers, the right-hander threw 4 1/3 innings, giving up seven earned runs while surrendering 11 hits.
+- In his most recent time out on Saturday against the Milwaukee Brewers, the right-hander threw 3 2/3 innings, giving up three earned runs while surrendering eight hits.

-- The 31-year-old has an ERA of 6.06, with 8.3 strikeouts per nine innings, in three games this season.
-Opponents are hitting .292 against him.
+- In three games this season, the 33-year-old has a 2.70 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .266 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.